patrons - sponsors - partners 2021-2022

 Opening its doors in 1879, the Grand Théâtre de Genève is the operatic institution of Geneva.

 The leading stage in Switzerland thanks to its technical capacities, the Grand Théâtre hosts opera, ballet and concert performances.
 Since September 2019, its managing director Aviel Cahn has been building a reputation of artistic excellence and avant-garde by inviting creators from other disciplines in contemporary art and cinema.
-His first production, Einstein on the Beach, set to music by Philip Glass and directed by Daniele Finzi Pasca, was received with critical acclaim.

 The Théâtre’s new management has strengthened the artistic collaboration with the Orchestre de la Suisse Romande, an honoured musical partner since its foundation in 1918.
 With eight productions each season, at least one of which is conducted by artistic and musical director Jonathan Nott, the Grand Théâtre and OSR anchor their quality cultural dialogue in a concrete and lasting manner.
 Through this partnership, the OSR’s identity and repertoire of excellence – especially in French music – are particularly enhanced and appreciated.